sdr-enthusiasts/docker-piaware/README.md

 ## Note about dump978
 I can get dump978 to compile in this docker image, however I don't have a suitable RTLSDR radio I can use to test this with.
 The FlightAware Pro Stick Plus Blue that I own has a 1090MHz bandpass filter built in, so it is basically useless for 978MHz.
 Furthermore, 978MHz is not yet used by aircraft in Australia.
 If anyone lives where 978MHz is used and wants to work on this project to include support for dump978, please get in touch!
 If you're interested in testing this yourself, see the master branch's unoptimised Dockerfile - the relevant lines are currently commented out.
 You can uncomment them and dump978 will build.

+## Getting help
+Please feel free to [open an issue on the project's GitHub](https://github.com/mikenye/docker-piaware/issues).